Normal Pressure Hydrocephalus - Draft

 Imaging may be ambiguous (3) but it is often diagnostic.
 However, there is not necessarily a good correlation with the imaging findings and clinical severity.

-If imaging is suggestive of NPH then they should be referred as detailed in the Referral section below’.
+If imaging and symptoms are suggestive of NPH then they should be referred as detailed in the Referral section below.

 Referral to Neurosurgery - consider